PVR Tech Studio

 The response envelope

-Every endpoint returns the same four-field envelope.
-Your backend should match it so the page scripts keep working unchanged:
+Every endpoint returns the same four-field envelope (built by responseFormatter.js).
+Your backend should match it so the editions keep working unchanged:

 FieldMeaning